matteosox/tubthumper/.github/CONTRIBUTING.md

 ### Publishing Documentation

 We use [Read the Docs](https://docs.readthedocs.io/en/stable/index.html) for building and publishing `tubthumper`'s documentation.
-It's Github integration makes this process seamless.
+Its Github integration makes this process seamless.
 Read the Docs configuration can be found in the `.readthedocs.yaml` file at the root of the repo.

+While documentation for the `tubthumper` package is generated and hosted by Read the Docs, the documentation can be found at a custom domain: tubthumper.mattefay.com.
+You can read more about this [here](https://docs.readthedocs.io/en/stable/custom_domains.html).

 ### Publishing a Tag to Github